 At Sæheimar Museum

 He would never have been able to survive if Sæheimar wouldn't have rescued him.
 By the time Sæheimar had fed him and he was ready to fly it was already too late to release him and winter was coming, so they kept him and decided on raising him at the museum.
 Tóti died in 2018 only 7 years old (not that I know how long puffins live, so he might have been old for puffins).

 You could visit Tóti at Sæheimar, given that he was not asleep.
-There are a couple of things though that we have to make sure of when meeting a live puffin like Tóti, such as not to use the flash as it was not good for his eyes.
+There are a couple of things though that we have to make sure of when meeting a live puffin like Tóti, such as not using the flash as it was not good for his eyes.
 He also could not be petted as it was not good for his feathers.